Alladinsane/CdkWithStages/README.md

 # Cdk-Stage
-Typescript
+bash
 ## Summary
-Rapidly deploys a cdk project that implements stages, an environment construct, and regional configurations.
+Rapidly deploys a typescript cdk project that implements stages, an environment construct, and regional configurations.
 This follows a pattern suitable for managing multi-account deployments for users that already utilize AWS Organizations.
 It utilizes stack inheritance to limit code duplication and centralize configuration of each stage.

 ## Requirements
 Requires CDK and npm.